Mustansir101/Mustansir101/README.md

 </p>

 <p align="">
-I am a 3rd Year Comp Engg Student at PICT, building scalable full stack applications and GenAI systems with a strong focus on backend architecture, performance, and real world problem solving.
+I am a 3rd Year Comp Engg Student at PICT.
+I have expertise in TypeScript and Python Development, building scalable full stack applications and GenAI systems with a strong focus on backend architecture.
 </p>

 ## 🚀 About Me